Busy planning your next African safari? Or thinking about a safari for the first time?

 Recap on your Safari Geography

-Central Africa is reserved for intrepid, generally well-seasoned and well-heeled adventurers with a few safari gems within Gabon and Congo.
+Central Africa is reserved for intrepid, generally well-seasoned and well-heeled adventurers.
+You’ll find a few safari gems in Gabon, the Central African Republic and Congo.

 Our safari seasons

 East Africa’s annual migration is driven by the availability of fresh grazing and water which shifts as the rainy seasons pass through the year.
 We have a short and “shallow” rain in November, a long and “deep” rain from March to May.
-So the East African safari season is at its peak in Tanzania from December to March and across the entire eco-system in Tanzania, Kenya, Uganda and Rwanda from June to October.
+So the East African safari season is at its peak in Tanzania from December to March.
+Then again across the entire eco-system in Tanzania, Kenya, Uganda and Rwanda from June to October.

 Excluding the “Mediterranean” climate in the Cape, southern Africa has 3 main seasons.
 A wet and warm summer from November to April, a cool and dry winter during May and June with a hot and dry safari season from July to October.

-Migrant birds flock into the southern hemisphere’s summer between September and April and as a rule wildlife tends to concentrate in valleys and on river courses during the dry periods so the end of season from September until the start of the rains in November is prime time!
+Migrant birds flock into the southern hemisphere’s summer between September and April.
+Also wildlife tends to concentrate in valleys and on river courses during the dry periods.
+So the end of season from September until the start of the rains in November is prime time!
 This applies in East, Central and Southern Africa.

 People make the difference on safari

-Whether the interest is wild migrations or big game or perhaps the pursuit of rare species or unique landscapes or special cultures we’ll consistently point you in the direction of remote places with no crowds.
+It doesn’t matter whether your interest is wild migrations or big game or perhaps the pursuit of rare species or unique landscapes or special cultures.
+We’ll consistently point you in the direction of remote places with no crowds.
 The surest guarantee of an extraordinary safari experience in these wilder places is in the company of Africa’s top guides.
-This is what makes the difference on safari.
+This is what makes the difference on an African safari.

-Safety always comes first and creature comforts can be taken for granted wherever we go but importantly you’ll meet some big personalities who’ve dedicated their lives to conservation, ecology and natural history.
-They’re passionate, inspirational and knowledgeable individuals who’ll share a great zest for life and invariably sport wicked senses of humour.
-Don’t expect to lose weight or to get a lot of sleep on safari but you can be assured of great stories that’ll raise smiles for years to come.
+Safety always comes first and creature comforts can be taken for granted wherever we go.
+Equally important you’ll meet some big personalities who’ve dedicated their lives to conservation, ecology and natural history.
+They’re passionate, inspirational and knowledgeable individuals who’ll share a great zest for life.
+They invariably sport wicked senses of humour as well.
+Finally don’t expect to lose weight or to get a lot of sleep on safari.
+We assure that you’ll come away with new friendships in addition to great stories and memories that’ll raise smiles for years to come.

 East Africa for first-timers